Cirkit Designer Logo

 Introduction

 The Emic-2 Text-to-Speech (TTS) module is a compact and versatile device designed to convert text input into natural-sounding speech.
-It supports multiple languages, including English and Spanish, and offers adjustable speech parameters such as pitch, speed, and volume.
-This module is ideal for applications in robotics, assistive technology, interactive kiosks, and other projects requiring audio feedback or voice interaction.
+It supports multiple languages, including English and Spanish, and offers adjustable speech parameters such as volume, pitch, and speaking rate.
+This module is ideal for applications in robotics, assistive technology, interactive kiosks, and other projects requiring audio output.

 Explore Projects Built with emic-2 TTS module